Couscouz/iot-tartu-2024/portfolio.md

 **Meme Generator Flask App**

-We made a simple Flask app which is displaying random memes from *meme-api.com*, the code of the falsk app can be found in the project ``TheMemes``
+We made a simple Flask app which is displaying random memes from *meme-api.com*, the code of the falsk app can be found in the project ``TheMemes``.
+You can change your name with a simple form and a post request.

 **Computer to microcontroller RGB LED via Web request**